Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/battery-icons.md

 # Battery Icons

-**Observation:** The battery icon as shown in the status bar is not exactly identical to the icon used in the Low Power Mode tile in Control Center. _Specifically, the battery's terminal has a rounded edge in one instance, and a flat edge in another._
+**Observation:** The battery icon as shown in the status bar is not identical to the icon used in the Low Power Mode tile in Control Center.
+Specifically, the battery's terminal has a rounded edge in one instance, and a flat edge in the other.

 ## References:
 ### Status Bar